 Zinc should be included in any healthy daily regimen, but zinc supplementation is particularly great for treating inflamed acne (acne vulgaris, cystic or hormonal acne).
 While zinc alone isn’t likely to clear acne, when taken in combination with vitamin A and selenium, we’ve seen dramatic results with our patients.
-There is a long list of reasons why zinc is an effective acne treatment:
+There is a long list of reasons why zinc for acne is an effective treatment:

 - Zinc is an important anti-inflammatory for the skin.
 Inflammation is one of the root causes of acne.

 - Zinc assists with the metabolism of omega-3 fatty acids which also helps reduce inflammation.

 - Zinc is naturally antibacterial which reduces the effect bacteria has on the skin.